 buy New Guinea art from JungleOutpost.com and NewGuineaArt.com

-Hunting spears (spia in tok pisin) and atlatls (spearthrowers) are still made and used everyday in New Guinea.
+Hunting spears (spia in tok pisin) and atlatls (spear throwers) are still made and used everyday in New Guinea.
 We were buying artifacts on a hot, muddy bar on the Blackwater River in 1997.
 In the distance, across the mile or so of mud flat that separates the village from the river in the dry season, a man practiced with his spears and atlatl.
 His small sons chased after the spears and brought them back.

 A spear is fitted into the hollow shaft of the bamboo atlatl.
 The thumb guide holds the spear in place until it is thrown.
 The atlatl acts like an extension of the man's arm when he throws and catapults the spear for a much greater distance with a stronger force.
-The spearthrowers are about 2 to 3+ feet long (60 to 100 cm).
+The spear throwers are about 2 to 3+ feet long (60 to 100 cm).
 The thumb guides can be quite elaborately decorated with totemic clan motifs.

 Spears and spearheads are often made from the heart of the black palm tree.
 This wood is strong, yet flexible.
 The most common style is a long piece of wood tapered to a single, sharp point.
 Length is around 6 to 8 feet (2 to 2.5 meters).
 The shafts are usually decorated in some way ranging from simple painted stripes to elaborately carved clan figures with complex string and human hair wrappings and feather tassels.
 Spears used for war or for ceremony are meant to intimidate the enemy, human or spiritual, just by their sheer flamboyance.

 Hunting parties of men armed with spears go into the jungle with their dogs and nets after wild pig.
-Ducks are speared in the roundwater lakes with the aid of atlatls.
+Ducks are speared in the round water lakes with the aid of atlatls.
 Game is also hunted with shotguns.
 There are usually a few men in each village with gun permits, but it's difficult to buy shells, so every shell is precious.
 Three-pronged spears are used for fish.
 Spears are also used in raids against enemy villages.

-A few years ago our friend, Leslie Martin, was driving back into Wewak on the Maprik Road.
+A few years ago our friend, Lesley Martin, was driving back into Wewak on the Maprik Road.
 It's a rutted, jungle road for most of the way with some steep hills.
 She was just starting the pickup truck up one of these hills when she noticed a man at the top.
 He turned deliberately so that she could see that he held a shotgun.

 She put her foot on the gas and yelled to her men in the back, "Duck!"
 They looked up the hill and yelled back to her, "No misis, no duck, gun!"